Tesla Model 3 vs Toyota Camry: Total Cost of Ownership Over 5 Years

 Factors Beyond Pure Economics

 The Model 3 includes features that cost extra or aren’t available on the base Camry: over-the-air updates, Autopilot, premium audio system, and smartphone integration.
-Adding similar features to the Camry (navigation, premium audio, advanced safety features) adds $3,000-4,000 to its price.
+Adding similar features to the Camry (navigation, premium audio, advanced safety features) adds check current prices to its price.

 Tesla’s Supercharger network provides convenience for road trips, while the Camry offers the flexibility of gas stations everywhere and 5-minute refueling.